 You can read more about field vs lab data here.

 Page Experience will be an additional ranking factor, and Web Vitals will be a part of that.

 Relevance is still by far, much more important.
-So just because your website is faster with regards to Core Web Vitals than some competitors, that doesn't necessarily mean that come May you'll jump to position number one in the search results.
+So just because your website is faster with regards to Core Web Vitals than some competitors, that doesn't necessarily mean that come May (this has now been postponed to mid-June) you'll jump to position number one in the search results.

 It should make sense for us to show this site in the search results.
 Because as you can imagine, a really fast website might be one that's completely empty.
 But that's not very useful for users.
 So it's useful to keep that in mind when it comes to Core Web Vitals.